martrupert/martrupert/README.md

 Welcome to my GitHub profile!

-Here you will find a collection of my projects, contributions, and a glimpse into my technical expertise.
+Here you will find a collection of my contributions and a glimpse into my technical expertise.

 ## 🧠 My Skillset